 During lockdown, our partners are keeping in contact with sponsored children and their families through phone calls and child-friendly social media.
-Through phone mentoring, partner staff are providing COVID-19 awareness training to village leaders.
+Through phone mentoring, partner staff are providing COVID awareness training to village leaders.
 They also use phone communication to mentor sponsored children on how to protect themselves from abuse.
 In addition to these efforts, many families are accessing mental health support through a phone counselling service.

 Since the start of the pandemic, online education systems have enabled sponsored children to continue learning and have prevented many children from dropping out of school permanently.
 Most schools have reopened across the country as of January.

 We are glad to report that schools have reopened across our sponsorship communities in Malawi.
 Children now wear masks at school, social distance and regularly wash their hands.
 Reopening of schools mean that sponsored children will be less vulnerable to child marriage.
-Thanks to the hard work of the CSP team in running activities by distance during lockdown, 58 children have been withdrawn from child marriages since the beginning of the pandemic.
+Thanks to the hard work of our local team in running activities by distance during lockdown, 58 children have been withdrawn from child marriages since the beginning of the pandemic.

-All staff from our local Christian partners are working from home.
+All staff from our local Christian partner are working from home.
 They are in regular contact with sponsorship families through phone and child-friendly social media to identify areas of need.
 The most urgent challenges faced by sponsorship children and their families are food scarcity, lack of access to clean water, increased child marriage rates, job loss and increased school dropout rates.